Chapter 6. Bilateral application should always be considered

 5 Slide2

-Recently a review of the literature was published (Vogt et al. 2021) focussing on post intervention binaural hearing abilities in children with congenital aural atresia.
-Interventions comprised not only a percutaneous BCD but also all other types of implantable BCDs, active middle ear implants like the VSB as well as atresia repair.
-Surprisingly, all outcomes were consistently disappointing, irrespective of the type of intervention (concerned binaural summation, use of head shadow and binaural squelch and directional hearing).
-Vogt et al. discussed factors that might have played a role like age at treatment, whether the treated ear was a ‘lazy’, not fully maturated, ear as well as the role of the remaining asymmetry in hearing thresholds, as was seen generally.
-It was argued that the major problem might be the remaining asymmetry in hearing, which typically varied between 20 and 35 dB.
-The asymmetry in hearing might affect negatively the development of binaural hearing and consequently leads to complaints about competing sounds.
-Children often reduce the gain of the device to deal with that.
-Low volume means more asymmetry in hearing; a chicken and egg problem.
-Special training to teach the child to use the bilateral inputs effectively seems to be indicated.
+More recently, a review of the literature was published (Vogt et al., 2021) focussing on post-intervention binaural hearing abilities in children with congenital atresia of the ear canal.
+Interventions included not only a percutaneous ‘BCD’ but also all other types of implantable ‘BCDs’, MEIs like the VSB as well as surgical atresia repair.
+Surprisingly, all outcomes were disappointing, irrespective of the type of intervention (concerning binaural summation and/or binaural squelch and/or directional hearing).
+Vogt et al. discussed factors that might have played a role namely 1. age at treatment, 2. whether the treated ear was a ‘lazy’ ear, which means an ear with a not fully maturated neural network, and 3. the role of the remaining asymmetry in hearing thresholds, post-intervention, as was seen generally.
+It was argued that the main problem might have been the remaining asymmetry in hearing after the interventions, which typically varied between 20 dB and 35 dB.
+This asymmetry might hinder the development of binaural hearing.

 6.4.
-Bilateral application of BCDs and AMEI
+Bilateral application of ‘BCDs’ and MEI

-A further question is whether or not (adult) patients with bilateral congenital conductive or mixed hearing loss do profit from fitting bilateral BCDs.
-Bosman et al. (2001) reported that the ‘binaural advantage’ as found in their patients with acquired bilateral conductive hearing loss (summarized in row 2, Table 6.1) and those of 6 congenital cases were grossly the same.
-This might suggests that early binaural auditory experience is not a prerequisite for effective use of bilateral Bahas in bilateral conductive hearing loss.
-More recently, Den Besten et al. (2020) published data on a group of 7 children with bilateral congenital conductive hearing loss, all experienced users of bilateral percutaneous BCDs.
-They found that all children showed improved sound localisation when using two instead of one BCD, however, localisation scores were poor in most of the children.
-When (just) considering lateralization, a more obvious advantage was seen.
-The mean absolute error was 370 ± 170, while with unilateral Baha the error was 640 ± 120 (reference value normal hearing children: 100).
-One additionally child was tested with bilaterally acquired conductive hearing loss.
-In this case, sound localisation was close to the score of the controls, suggesting that children with previous binaural experience might profit more from bilateral BCDs than congenital cases.
-However, this is a preliminary conclusion.
+A further question is whether or not (adult) patients with bilateral congenital conductive or mixed hearing loss do profit from fitting bilateral ‘BCDs’.
+Bosman et al. (2001) reported that the ‘binaural advantage’ as found in their patients with acquired bilateral conductive hearing loss (summarised in row 2, Table 6.1) and those of 6 congenital cases were grossly the same.
+This might suggest that early binaural auditory experience is not a prerequisite for effective use of bilateral ‘BCDs’ in bilateral conductive hearing loss.
+More recently, Den Besten et al. (2020) published data on a group of 7 children with bilateral congenital conductive hearing loss, all experienced users of bilateral percutaneous ‘BCDs’.
+They reported that all children showed improved sound localisation when using two instead of one ‘BCD’, however, localisation scores were moderate in most of the children.
+Den Besten et al. also presented data on none-use.
+Almost 85% of their group of bilaterally implanted children (n=33) used both percutaneous ‘BCD’ devices all the time.

-In bilateral conductive or mixed hearing loss, the application of bilateral BCDs leads to binaural hearing, although not optimal, with somewhat better result in acquired cases than congenital cases.
+In bilateral conductive or mixed hearing loss, the application of bilateral ‘BCD’s leads to binaural hearing, although not optimal, with somewhat better result in acquired cases than congenital cases.
 Device compliance is high.

 6.5.
 Binaural hearing and adaptive sound processing